-3For a thoughtful explorations of all exploration of these issues, see JEAN KOH PETERS, REPRESENTING

-CHILDREN IN CHILD PROTECTIVE PROCEEDINGS: ETHICAL AND PRACTICAL DIMENSIONS (2d ed.
+1For thoughtful explorations of all of these issues, see JEAN KOH PETERS, REPRESENTING CHILDREN IN CHILD PROTECTIVE PROCEEDINGS: ETHICAL AND PRACTICAL DIMENSIONS (2d ed.
 2001).
-In Professor Peters's view, an attorney should develop a relationship with a child over time and interpret the child's wishes in the-context of the child's individualized circumstances.
-Another comprehensive analysis of the legal and ethical issues involved in representing children is Ann M. Haralambie, The Child's Attorney (1993).
-Haralambie proposes that children's attorneys should advocate the child's wishes unless they are potentially harmful to the child but should request appointment of a guardian ad litem where the child's wishes are deemed unreasonable-dangerous.
-She also notesemphasizes that ethical dilemmas can be minimized or eliminated if children's attorneys spend significant time advising their clients.
-If-children's positions are deemed unreasonable, Haralambie urges lawyers to explain to-the-situation to the-children why their positions are unreasonable and counsel them about alternatives.
-See also Katherine Hunt Federle, The Ethics of Empowerment: Rethinking the Role of Lawyers in Interviewing and Counseling the Child Client, 64 Fordham L. Rev. 1655 (1996)(exploring ways in which lawyers can redefine their role vis a vis the child client); Catherine Ross, From Vulnerability to Voice, 64 Fordham L. Rev. 1579 (1996)(advocating)
+In Professor Peters's view, an attorney should develop a relationship with a child over time and interpret the child's wishes in context of the child's individualized circumstances.
+Another comprehensive analysis of the legal and ethical issues involved in representing children is ANN M. HARALAMBIE, THE CHILD'S ATTORNEY (1993).
+Haralambie proposes that children's attorneys should advocate the child's wishes unless they are potentially harmful to the child but should request appointment of a guardian ad litem where the child's wishes are deemed unreasonable.
+She also notes that ethical dilemmas can be minimized or eliminated if children's attorneys spend significant time advising their clients.
+Haralambie urges lawyers to explain to children why their positions are unreasonable and counsel them about alternatives.
+See also Katherine Hunt Federle, The Ethics of Empowerment: Rethinking the Role of Lawyers in Interviewing and Counseling the Child Client, 64 FORDHAM L. REV. 1655 (1996)(exploring ways in which lawyers can redefine their role vis a vis the child client); Catherine Ross, From Vulnerability to Voice, 64 FORDHAM L. REV. 1579 (1996)(advocating mandatory appointment of independent counsel for children in high conflict divorces); Martin Guggenheim, A Paradigm for Determining the Role of Counsel for Children, 64 FORDHAM L. REV. 1399 (1996)(advocating that a child's lawyer should focus on enforcing the child's legal rights rather than on carrying out the child's expressed objectives).
+For an insightful examination of the child's limited capacity to direct counsel, see Emily Buss, Confronting Developmental Barriers to the Empowerment of Child Clients, 84 CORNELL L. REV. 895 (1999).